bigbluebutton/bigbluebutton-html-plugin-sdk/README.md

 - `usePluginSettings` hook: it provides all the specific settings regarding the current plugin it's been loaded from.

+- `useTalkingIndicator` hook: it gives you invormation on the user-voice data, that is, who is talking or muted.

 ### Real time data exchange
 - `useDataChannel` hook: this will allow you to exchange information (Send and receive) amongst different users through the same plugin;